 |Covers 300 to 1,000 sq. ft.||Covers 100 to 2,500 sq. ft.|

 Available Features in Through the Wall Air Conditioners

 A very popular feature people look for in a through the wall AC unit.
 Heat mode gives you supplemental heat in addition to cooling, making the device a better year-round solution.

 Ideal for humid climates.
 Switches the air conditioner from lowering the temperature to lowering the humidity inside a room.
 The fan runs at a low speed and the compressor only turns on for short bursts of time.

 Turns the air conditioner into a fan to circulate air without cooling it down.
-Consumers less power because the compressor is turned off.
+Consumes less power because the compressor is turned off.